lupersoop/2025-05-13-dns-poisoning-digitalpacific.com.au/README.md

 ## Technical Analysis

+### Initial Analysis: DNS Resolver Poisoning

-1. **Poisoning Mechanism**: [Superloop](./docs/superloop.md) DNS servers are returning fraudulent nameservers (`ns1.has.email` and `ns2.has.email`) for the domain `digitalpacific.com.au`.
+1. **Observed Behavior**: Superloop DNS servers (119.40.106.35, 119.40.106.36) were returning fraudulent nameservers (`ns1.has.email` and `ns2.has.email`) for the domain `digitalpacific.com.au`.
 These malicious nameservers then respond to queries for the mirror subdomains with direct A records pointing to 111.90.150.116.

 2. **HTTP Exploitation**: The attack specifically targets [Digital Pacific's mirror infrastructure](./docs/mirror-list-investigation.md) which links to all mirrors using HTTP (not HTTPS).
 When users access these mirrors via HTTP, there are no certificate warnings despite connecting to a malicious server.

-3. **Impact**: Users of Superloop's DNS servers attempting to download Linux distributions or open source packages from any digitalpacific.com.au mirror are directed to a suspicious Malaysian server potentially serving modified content.
+3. **Impact**: Users resolving through the affected DNS servers attempting to download Linux distributions or open source packages from any digitalpacific.com.au mirror are directed to a suspicious Malaysian server potentially serving modified content.

-4. **Verification**: When bypassing Superloop DNS and querying the authoritative Cloudflare nameservers directly, the correct nameservers and CNAME/A records are returned.
+4. **Verification**: When bypassing the affected DNS servers and querying the authoritative Cloudflare nameservers directly, the correct nameservers and CNAME/A records are returned.

 5. **Attack Infrastructure**: The [`has.email`](./docs/has-email-investigation.md) domain and server infrastructure appear specifically designed for this attack, with both nameservers pointing to the same IP address (111.90.150.116) and a certificate using the same domain name.

+### Alternative Explanation: Registrar-Level Compromise

+On May 14, 2025, Superloop suggested an alternative explanation that the issue may stem from a **registrar-level compromise** involving TPP Wholesale, rather than DNS resolver poisoning:

+1. **Compromise Vector**: Under this scenario, attackers would have compromised systems or credentials at the domain registrar level.

+2. **Evidence**: The "Last Modified" date in the WHOIS record (May 7, 2025) is just days before the DNS poisoning was detected (May 11-12, 2025).

+3. **Implications**: If confirmed, this would represent a more sophisticated attack targeting the domain registration infrastructure itself rather than individual DNS resolvers.

+This alternative explanation is being investigated - see [Registrar Compromise Investigation](./docs/registrar-compromise-investigation.md) for details as they emerge.

 ## Recommendations

+### Based on Initial DNS Poisoning Analysis

-1. **For [Superloop](./docs/superloop.md)**: Investigate potential DNS cache poisoning or server compromise in DNS infrastructure at 119.40.106.35 and 119.40.106.36.
+1. **For Superloop**: Investigate potential DNS cache poisoning or server compromise in DNS infrastructure at 119.40.106.35 and 119.40.106.36.

 2. **For Users**: Temporarily switch to alternative DNS servers such as:

    - Cloudflare: 1.1.1.1, 1.0.0.1
    - Google: 8.8.8.8, 8.8.4.4

+   Also verify the integrity of any Linux packages or ISO files downloaded through Digital Pacific mirrors.

-3. **For Digital Pacific**: Verify DNS records are correct at the authoritative level (appears to be the case) and consider implementing HTTPS for all mirror links.
+3. **For Digital Pacific**: Verify DNS records are correct at the authoritative level and consider implementing HTTPS for all mirror links.

+### Additional Recommendations Based on Registrar Compromise Theory

+1. **For Digital Pacific**: Work with your domain registrar to verify that domain registration details, nameservers, and other DNS settings have not been tampered with.

+2. **For TPP Wholesale/Domain Registrars**: Review security of domain registration systems and implement additional verification steps for DNS changes.

+3. **For Registry Operators**: Investigate potential unauthorized changes to domain registration information.

+4. **For All Organizations**: Implement registry lock services where available to prevent unauthorized domain changes.

+### For Investigation Authorities

-4. **For Authorities**: Investigate the suspicious server at 111.90.150.116, registered to Shinjiru Technology in Malaysia, and the entity behind the [`has.email`](./docs/has-email-investigation.md) domain and certificate.
+1. **For Cybersecurity Authorities**: Investigate the suspicious server at 111.90.150.116, registered to Shinjiru Technology in Malaysia, and the entity behind the [`has.email`](./docs/has-email-investigation.md) domain and certificate.

+2. **For Domain Registrars**: Review recent domain registration changes and implement additional monitoring for suspicious activity.

 ## Attachments and Raw Data